 Mitigated risk for both borrowers and lenders

 By joining forces, lenders in a syndicated facility are able to spread out loan risk which allows them to provide greater access to capital than a single lender could provide.
-Often overlooked, however, is the fact that a syndicated loan also affords significant risk mitigation for you the borrower.
-Just as with your assets, it’s generally a sound financial practice to not have all your “credit eggs” in one basket.
-Through syndication, you’re able to establish a broader financial relationship with multiple lenders who, over time, gain greater familiarity with the particulars of your business.
+Often overlooked, however, is the fact that a syndicated loan also affords significant risk mitigation for a borrower.
+It’s generally a sound financial practice to not have all of one's “credit eggs” in one basket.
+Through syndication, a borrower is able to establish a broader financial relationship with multiple lenders who, over time, gain greater familiarity with the particulars of its business.

-Whether your company is new to the syndications market or an experienced issuer, now is a great time to sit down and have a conversation with your SunTrust relationship manager to explore whether a syndicated loan may be advantageous for your present and/or future credit needs.
+Whether a company is new to the syndications market or an experienced issuer, now is a great time to sit down and have a conversation with a SunTrust relationship manager to explore whether a syndicated loan may be advantageous for present and/or future credit needs.

 At SunTrust, we are committed to helping our clients meet their growth and financing goals.
-The more your banker knows about you, your company and your financing needs, the greater their comfort level in lending to you, and the more creative and innovative they can be in financing your growth.
-As a leading universal bank, SunTrust can offer your business extensive debt and equity expertise, in-depth industry insights, and a commitment to work with you to help achieve your financing objectives.
+The more our bankers know our clients, their businesses and their financing needs, the greater our comfort level in lending to clients, and the more creative and innovative they can be in financing growth.
+As a leading universal bank, SunTrust can offer our clients extensive debt and equity expertise, in-depth industry insights, and a commitment to work with them to help achieve their financing objectives.
 For further insights or to discuss your growth and financing needs, talk to your SunTrust Relationship Manager.